electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/uiandoperations/smartphoneinterface/_index.md

 Android Auto requires you to use cable, but Apple Carplay is supported throug cable and wireless.

+From 2022 model, Android Auto wireless is supported.

 {{% children description="true" depth="1" %}}